Primary Election - Early Voting Saturday, June 12th - - Sunday Jun 20th, 2021

 To find Tioga County election information including your polling place, list of County officials, and election results

 Most candidates get on the ballot by filing a petition containing a specified number of signatures of members of their political party as determined by the New York State Election Law.
-Once their petitions have been certified, the names are certified by the local Board of Elections.
+Once their petitions have been certified their names are placed on the ballot.

 State and National Candidates